RTEMS/rtems-docs/filesystem/trivial_ftp.md

 by QEMU at the address of the TAP interface which is in this case `169.254.1.1`.
-When used with this TAP interface, the QEMU network option must be changed to (replacing the `-net` options in the examples found in the already mentioned `README.rst` of the `rtems-libbsd` GIT repository):
+When used with this TAP interface, the QEMU network option must be changed to (replacing the `-net` options in the examples found in the already mentioned `README.md` of the `rtems-libbsd` GIT repository):

 ```none